NREL/OpenStudio-user-documentation/docs/comparative_analysis/LargeScaleAnalysis.md

 __________

 ### Buildings Specific Chef Cookbooks
-Provisioning provides assures that the appropriate tools are ready on the server, there are consistent images across platforms, and to make it easier to test and deploy.
+Provisioning ensures that the appropriate tools are ready on the server, that there are consistent images across platforms, and makes it easier to test and deploy.

 The OpenStudio Server uses Chef to help automate the workflow.
 [Chef Documentation](https://docs.getchef.com/chef_overview.html)